Barichara: A Day Trip to the Prettiest Town in Colombia

 For budget travelers like us, it made more sense to arrive at Barichara only for one day trip from San Gil, as the accommodation is more expensive than in the nearby city, but Barichara is for sure very atmospheric, and all hotels looked very nice, clean and well taken care of from the outside.

-If you want to take a break from sometimes overwhelming Colombian travels, you can check rates HERE and stay in Barichara overnight.
+If you want to take a break from sometimes overwhelming traveling around Colombia, stay in Barichara overnight.
 We are sure, that after the last one-day visitors leave, you'll have the village almost for yourself.

 WHERE TO EAT IN BARICHARA